badhan3-alt/Result-Transcript-Viewer/README.md

-# Smart Result & Transcript Viewer System
+# Result & Transcript Viewer

 A Flutter and Django-based mobile application for viewing student results and transcripts.